basile-pochet/DQNagent/README.md

   - [GIFs](GIFs) and [Plots](Plots) where I stored the GIFs and Plots (makes sense)
   - [Agent](AGENT.py) is the most important file.
 In it you will be able to see how I created the DQN agent, along with the docstrings in google format for each function and with comments for each ambiguous or complex code section.
+  - [Report](REPORT.md) is the final report to be handed out for evaluation.
+You can find the theoretical parts about Deep Q-Learning and also about Munchausen DQL.

 ## Results